isaac-gorman/js109/study_guides/fireshipJS_course/chapter2_JS_Dev/js_survival_guide.md

 ### Hoisting

 Q: What does hoisting mean?
-A: Hoisting mean that your declarations, i.e. functions and variables will always be placed in memory at the top of the execution context.
+A: Hoisting mean that your declarations, i.e. functions will always be placed in memory at the top of the execution context.

 Q: What is the code block displaying?
 What concept is being highlighted?
-A: That before a file is compiled all functions and variable are hoisted to the top of the file so you can actually call functions and or variable before the are initialized.
+A: That before a file is compiled all functions are hoisted to the top of the file so you can actually call functions and or variable before the are initialized.

 ### Closures